opensumi/docs/docs/develop/how-to-contribute.en.md

 ## Spelling

-For common spelling issues, We recommend that you install [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) plug-in under `VSCode ` or an IDE built on OpenSumi, to avoid some  English spelling problems.
+For common spelling issues, We recommend that you install [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) plug-in under `VSCode ` or an IDE built on OpenSumi, to avoid English spelling mistakes.

 ## Feedback